 People have lived on the site of the city of Toronto for over ten thousand years.
-Etienne Brule, a Frenchman, was the first European to reach the area in 1615, but there wasn’t an European settlement until around 1750 when the French established a trading fort in the area called Fort Rouille.
+Etienne Brule, a Frenchman, was the first European to reach the area in 1615, but there wasn’t a European settlement until around 1750 when the French established a trading fort in the area called Fort Rouille.

-Following the Seven Year War (1756-1763), Britain gained the control of Canada and in 1793 the first governor of Upper Canada, John Graves Simcoe, founded a new town.
+Following the Seven Year War (1756-1763), Britain gained control of Canada, and in 1793 the first governor of Upper Canada, John Graves Simcoe, founded a new town.
 Originally, the town was called York.
 When it was incorporated as a city in 1834, the name was changed from York to Toronto to distinguish it from New York.

 Toronto grew rapidly in the 1800s with many immigrants arriving from Britain.
 Despite setbacks, such as a cholera outbreak in 1832 or a fire in 1849, the city continued to flourish and in 1867 Toronto became the capital of Ontario.
 Its population grew from 30,000 in 1851 to 180,000 by 1891, with more and more immigrants from Europe arriving and choosing Toronto as their new home.